leo277/frontend-test/README.md

    the input value.

 4. Once you finish coding, please
-   a. submit a pull request
+   a. submit a pull request.
-   b. then send an email with the subject line "Front-end short test" to Yale-NUS DevOps <yncdevops@groups.nus.edu.sg>.
-Make sure to include your resume and a link to the pull request.
+   b. inform HR that you have completed the test.

 We want to see your solution be done in javascript, jQuery or a similar javascript library.
 That being said if you feel strongly that this problem needs a framework by all means use one and tell us why and the advantages of using it.